Skip to content

 That gets old.
 Fast.

-The good news is, once you start living authentically, the right people stick around.
+The good news is, that once you start living authentically, the right people stick around.
 And the ones who don’t?
 Maybe they were only there for the version of you that wasn’t real.

 The Power of Being Authentic WhatUTalkingBoutWillis